Bangkok, the First Impressions

 From the hotel to the travel app we were using, this was a must-see.

-The house is actually a complex of six Thai-style houses with Chinese inspired decorations and built according to the Thai basic and functional architectural principles: to survive a hot and humid climate — elevated from the ground, with high steep roofs arching upwards, plenty of windows and doors for air flow; no nails — so that the houses can be easily transported and re-assembled; raised thresholds with the double purpose of keeping away the evil spirits and for being a structural aid holding the wall sections.
+The house is actually a complex of six Thai-style houses with Chinese inspired decorations and built according to the primary and functional Thai architectural principles: to survive a hot and humid climate — elevated from the ground, with high steep roofs arching upwards, plenty of windows and doors for air flow; no nails — so that the houses can be easily transported and re-assembled; raised thresholds with the double purpose of keeping away the evil spirits and for being a structural aid holding the wall sections.

 Wat Arun (the Temple of the Dawn)